jay-tux/nexion/player/curses.md

 A Curse can be in any of the five following stages: prepared, cast, active, karma and finished.

 #### Prepared
 The curse has been slotted into a spell slot and has been prepared.
-When the curse is in this stage, it can be cast by using one action (this doesn't use a spell slot and keeps the "holding" slot "filled").
+When the curse is in this stage, it can be cast by using one action.
 Casting requires a target.

 **Example:** *(continuing on the previous example) with the* [Curse of Crawling](./curses.md#curse-of-crawling) *prepared, I can cast it on, say, an enemy Ogre.
 This takes one action and, supposing I haven't cast anything before, I have the* [Curse of Lithomancy](./curses.md#curse-of-lithomancy) *left prepared, as well as another 3 level 1 spell slots, 2 level 2 and 1 level 3 spell slot.*

 #### Cast
 When the curse is cast, it isn't yet in effect.
 At this stage, the target has to make a Spell Save.
 The Save DC is equal to `the curse's Base DC + your proficiency bonus + your spellcasting ability modifier`.
 If the target fails the save, it is afflicted by the curse, and the curse is active.
-The spell slot used to prepare the curse is still in use.
 However, if the target succeeds the save, the magic might be deflected onto someone else.
 Roll 1d20:

  Result | Effect